 Ruta Playa Viva Live Music in Las Palmas To your right, the smell of the sea as the waves hit the sand.
 A cocktail in your hand, an ocean breeze and live music floating all around you.
 It’s the weekend in Las Palmas de Gran Canaria’s vibrant barrio Guanarteme and Las Canteras beach, and that means the…

+2020 Update in Progres… Please come back soon!
 Get Lost in Gran Canaria November 2018 Events While the sun is still shining, we´ve had our first glimpse of autumn with the breezes and a bit of a storm the last week of October just before the Noche de Finaos celebrations.
 But not to fear!
-It rarely dips below 22° here and there are plenty…
+It rarely…

 La Noche de Finaos is a tradition in the Canary Islands, linked to All Saint´s Day and held on October 31 annually (the same day as Halloween).
 Like All Saint´s Day, Finaos in the Canaries celebrates, honors and remembers friends and family who have passed on.
 Families get together to share a meal, play music and remember stories of deceased loved ones.

-Get Lost in Gran Canaria October 2018 Events Autumn is in the air, there’s a chill in the breeze and the leaves are changing shades from green to gold… Just kidding!
-This is Gran Canaria and the weather forecast expects temperature to remain high until November 😉.
-From the live music at Festival Cero along the Las…
+Get Lost in Gran Canaria October 2019 Events Autumn is in the air, there’s a chill in the breeze and the leaves are changing shades from green to gold… Just kidding!
+This is Gran Canaria and the weather forecast expects bikini season and high temperatures at least through November 😉.
+And since Canary Islands summer hasn´t…

 While most of the world is getting ready to pull out their fluffy sweaters and get their pumpkin spice on, the sun is still shining and the weather is sweet here in Gran Canaria.
 Summer isn´t going anywhere any time soon, and this month is packed with events, live music and local festivals.